tbartel74/Vigil-Guard/docs/CI_SECRETS.md

 > **Required GitHub Actions secrets for automated testing and builds**

+## ⚠️ IMPORTANT: Configure Before Merging

+**The CI workflows in this repository depend on 5 GitHub Actions secrets being configured BEFORE any code changes are merged.** Failing to configure these secrets will cause all CI workflow runs to fail.

+If you see errors like `secrets.CI_CLICKHOUSE_PASSWORD is not set`, follow the "Quick Setup" section below **immediately**.

 ## Overview

 The Vigil Guard CI/CD pipeline requires 5 GitHub repository secrets to run automated tests and validation.
 These secrets are used **only** in the CI/CD environment and are separate from production credentials.